soodoshll/hidet/rfcs/0003-auto-parallelization.md

 - Full inputs produce partial outputs.
 For example, we have a 1D vector $x$ and we want to calculate
   $x+1$.
-If we want only the first half of the output, it is valid to modify the original op so that it takes the full $x$ as input and only produce the first half $x+1$.
+If we want only the first half of the output, it is valid to modify the original op so that it takes the full $x$ as input and only produces the first half $x+1$.
 If we do not eliminate this case, then $R \rightarrow S$ will also be a valid op sharding specification.
 Though theoretically valid, actually carrying out the code modification (involving index transformation, etc) is non-trivial.
 Also this case can be covered by using `connect` function to slice the full inputs to